 As a kid, I wanted to think of my mother as the most beautiful, loving and witty woman in the world.
 Didn’t we all?
 Then as I teenager I realized she probably didn’t know half as much as I thought I knew about absolutely everything.
-Finally as an adult, I’ve come to understand that she was just a human being doing the best she could with the awareness and consciousness that she processed at the time.
+Finally as an adult, I’ve come to understand that she was just a human being doing the best she could with the awareness and consciousness that she possessed at the time.
 Thankfully, I no longer need her to be other than who she was, and I can appreciate the love and gifts I learned from her along the way.
 That’s why in honor of Mother’s Day I decided to look back on the things she taught me to both do, and NOT do, to live a long, happy and healthy life.

 My mother, Alice Louise Pfeif passed away almost exactly nine years ago today.
 At only 73, her death was a complex mixture of relief, anger and sadness.
 The situation became increasingly complicated by mom’s failing health and mental deterioration.
 For over five years, my father managed to care for her at home, but it cost him his own good health.
 And while my older sister Ann and I helped when we could, Dad insisted on being there for her and took on the duty with stoic pride.
 It’s taken me a while to admit all the feelings I carried inside following her death.
 I think it’s finally time to forgive her (and myself) for just being human.

 A valuable practice that has benefited me most of my life is to list everything good that I’ve learned from any experience.
 From that perspective here are seven things I learned from my mother.